opensearch-project/documentation-website/_opensearch/install/quickstart.md

 Get started using OpenSearch and OpenSearch Dashboards by deploying your containers with [Docker](https://www.docker.com/).
 Before proceeding, you need to [get Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://github.com/docker/compose) installed on your local machine.

 The Docker Compose commands used in this guide are written with a hyphen (for example, `docker-compose`).
-If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should replace `docker-compose` with `docker compose` where it appears in this guide.
+If you installed Docker Desktop on your machine, which automatically installs a bundled version of Docker Compose, then you should remove the hyphen.
+For example, change `docker-compose` to `docker compose`.
 {: .note}

 ## Starting your cluster